eliemichel/LearnWebGPU/basic-3d-rendering/texturing/sampler.md

 Filtering
 ---------

-The next sampler settings are about **filtering**.
+The next sampler settings are about **filtering**, which is the most powerful part of the sampler.
 There are two types of filtering.

 ### Magnifying filtering